A primal-dual algorithm for image reconstruction with input-convex neural network regularizers: Experiments The python code are available from https://doi.org/10.5281/zenodo.17426033.

 \subsection{Salt and pepper denoising}

-In this example, 1000 grayscale images from the FFHQ dataset \cite{karras2019style} downsampled to size $256\times256$ are used as training data.
-The salt and pepper corrupted images are used as negative samples in adversarial training.
-To deal with salt and pepper noise, we utilize an $L^1$-data fidelity \cite{chambolle2011first}.
+In this example, 1000 grayscale images from the FFHQ dataset \cite{karras2019style} downsampled to size $256\times256$ are used as training \rv{ground truth data}.
+The salt and pepper corrupted images are used as degraded samples, i.e. $\mathbf{A}^\dagger\mathbf{y}_j$ for adversarial training. \rv{The regularizer is trained for 20 epochs with a learning rate of $5e$-$4$, $(\beta_1,\beta_2)=(0.5,0.99)$, batch size of 8, and $\lambda_{GP}=5$.} To deal with salt and pepper noise, we utilize an $L^1$-data fidelity \cite{chambolle2011first}.
 The optimization problem is formulated as:

 where $C_1=\{(p,q)|h_1(p)\leq q\}$.
 The steps to solve the variational problem are outlined as follows: